Angus-Paillaugue/Code-Chronicles/src/lib/posts/Node-js.md

 Let's create a simple **"Hello, World!"** application using Node.js to understand the basics.
 Follow these steps:

-Create a New Directory: Open a terminal or command prompt, navigate to the desired location, and create a new directory for your project.
+Create a new directory: Open a terminal or command prompt, navigate to the desired location, and create a new directory for your project.
 You can use the following command:

 ```bash
 mkdir nodejs-basics
 ```

-Initialize a New Project: Navigate into the project directory and run the following command to initialize a new Node.js project.
-This will create a package.json file, which is used to manage project dependencies.
+Initialize a new project: navigate into the project directory and run the following command to initialize a new Node.js project.
+This will create a `package.json` file, which is used to manage project dependencies.

 ```bash
 cd nodejs-basics
 npm init -y
 ```

-Create an Entry File: Create a new file named **index.js** in your project directory and open it in a code editor.
+Create an entry file: create a new file named `index.js` in your project directory and open it in a code editor.
 Add the following code:

 ```js
 console.log("Hello, World!");
 ```

 Run the Application: In the terminal, run the following command to execute the Node.js application:

 ```bash